tymyrddin/blue-devsecops/source/docs/aws/ec2.md

 * For remote access protocols (SSH/RDP), limit the source IP (or CIDR) to well-known addresses.
 Good alternatives for allowing remote access protocols to an EC2 instance are to use a VPN tunnel, a bastion host, or [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
 * For file sharing protocols (CIFS/SMB/FTP), limit the source IP (or CIDR) to well-known addresses.
 * Set names and descriptions for security groups to allow a better understanding of the security group's purpose.
-* Use tagging (that is, labeling) for security groups to allow a better understanding of which security group belongs to which AWS resources.
+* Use tagging (labelling) for security groups to allow a better understanding of which security group belongs to which AWS resources.
 * Limit the number of ports allowed in a security group to the minimum required ports for allowing your service or application to function.

 ## Instance metadata